The 11 Best Ways Retirees Can Save Money On Car Insurance

 Update your driving skills

-With the staggering rise of auto insurance in the U.S. being what it is, if a defensive driving course brings your insurance premiums down, it's worth your time to do one.
-AARP offers an online "Smart Driver" course, currently at a 10% discount for AARP members.
-So not only can you potentially lower your insurance rates, but you can do it at a discount.
-Completion of the course makes you eligible for a multi-year safe driver insurance discount, thanks to an online curriculum that factors in the aforementioned physical changes related to age into a defensive driving strategy.
-The course will cost you a grand total of just $26.95.
+With the staggering rise of auto insurance in the U.S., it could be worth taking a defensive driving course to bring your insurance premiums down.
+AARP even offers an online "Smart Driver" course, and completion of the course can make you eligible for a multi-year safe driver insurance discounts through your coverage provider.
 AAA also offers a six-hour senior defensive driving course, at the end of which you'll receive your certificate of completion.
-This course costs even less, than the previous course, at just $25.
+Best of all, these courses cost less than $30 each.

-As per Amica, you can spend anywhere from $20 to $50 on a defensive driving course, the completion of which can save you 10% on your car insurance.
+As per Amica, you can spend anywhere from $20 to $50 on a defensive driving course, the completion of which can save you up to 10% on your car insurance premiums.
 However, different insurers and states have varying parameters for what type of driving course qualifies you for the discount.
-There are 37 states with statutes requiring insurers provide a premium discount upon the completion of an approved course.
-As per MoneyGeek, that amounts to average savings of between $200 and $800 over three years.
+There are 37 states with statutes requiring that insurers provide a discount upon the completion of an approved course.
+As per MoneyGeek, that can amount to an average savings of between $200 to $800 over three years.

 Think twice about the car you choose to drive

-Your vehicle can impact your insurance premiums.
+Your specific vehicle can impact your insurance premiums.
 The cheapest cars to insure, while often falling in line with the affordability of the vehicle, are also affected by the driver, the cost of maintaining the vehicle, and the vehicle's safety record.
 While there's not much you can do about your age, you definitely have control over what car you purchase.
-Although CarEdge's data is based on a 40 year old male with full coverage, decent credit and driving history, it makes sense that some benefits are transferable to a 60 year old driver with a similar profile.
-The top three vehicles in their selection of cheapest cars to insure — the Mazda CX-5, Honda CR-V, and Hyundai Kona — are in the range of $1,912 to $1,925 per year based on 13,000 km (8,077 miles) per year of driving per year.
-That's a far cry from the most expensive of the cheapest vehicles — the GMC Hummer EV, Chevrolet Corvette Z06, and the Nissan GT-R — costing between $3,218 and $6,079 per year.
+Although CarEdge insurance premium estimates are based on a 40-year-old male with full coverage and a decent credit and driving history, these can still serve as a good barometer for what to expect.
+The top three vehicles in among the cheapest cars to insure — the Mazda CX-5, Honda CR-V, and Hyundai Kona — boast premiums in the range of $1,912 to $1,925, per year, based on roughly 8,000 miles of driving per year.
+That's a far cry from the most expensive of the cheapest vehicles — the GMC Hummer EV, Chevrolet Corvette Z06, and the Nissan GT-R — which cost between $3,218 and $6,079 per year in insurance premiums.

-Stay away from vehicles with higher incidents of vehicular claims, poorer safety scores, and more expensive costs to repair and maintain.
-These factors drive up the cost of insuring a vehicle.
-That takes research, but thanks to The Insurance Institute for Highway Safety (IIHS) and the Highway Loss Data Institute (HLDI) tables providing a comprehensive list of vehicle insurance losses by make and model, figuring that out yourself should be easier.
+It can be important to stay away from vehicles with higher incidents of vehicular claims, poorer safety scores, and more expensive costs to repair and maintain.
+These factors can drive up the cost of insuring a vehicle.
+While this does take personal research, thanks to The Insurance Institute for Highway Safety (IIHS) and the Highway Loss Data Institute (HLDI), there is a readily available and comprehensive list of vehicle insurance losses by make and model that can help you speed up the process.

 Move to a different state

-It may not be the first thing that comes to mind when considering car insurance, but when you consider that car insurance rates are rising fastest in certain states, moving out of state might make sense.
-According to MarketWatch, Louisiana, aside from being the worst state to retire, also has the highest average car insurance in 2025 at an average $3,481 per year.
-With insurance rates estimated to rise anywhere from 6% to 9% into the next year, knowing that living in Washington, D.C. could cost you an average $776 above the national average right now, might influence your decision to stay if you are a resident.
-If you want a sense of what state factors can affect your insurance rates, consider Louisiana's poor road infrastructure — 30% of the state's roads are in disrepair — and high car accident fatality rates representing 19.7 deaths per 100,000 residents.
+It may not be the first thing that comes to mind when considering car insurance, but when you consider that car insurance rates are rising fastest in certain states, moving out of your current state could make sense.
+According to MarketWatch, Louisiana, aside from being the worst state to retire, also has the highest average car insurance in 2025 with an average premium of $3,481 per year.
+Similarly, with insurance rates estimated to rise anywhere from 6% to 9% over the next year, knowing that living in Washington, D.C. could cost you an average of $776 above the national average might influence your decision to stay or not.
+If you want a sense of what state factors can affect your insurance rates, consider Louisiana's poor road infrastructure — 30% of the state's roads are in disrepair — and high car accident fatality rates — 19.7 deaths per 100,000 residents.
 That's 6.9 deaths per 100,000 residents above the national average.

 Another factor to consider is the impact of climate change on auto insurance rates, especially where regional prices are concerned.
-With premiums in places where seasonal flooding, hurricanes, and wildfires are becoming the norm, the destruction of vehicles and the cost to replace or repair them motivates insurers to raise their rates in these states.
-Just from the early 2000s into the 2010s, the amount of natural disasters totaling over $1 billion in damage rose from 6.7 incidents per year to 13.1.
+There are generally higher premiums in locations where seasonal flooding, hurricanes, and wildfires are the norm.
+From the early 2000s into the 2010s, the amount of natural disasters totaling over $1 billion in damage rose from 6.7 incidents per year to 13.1.

 Adjust your coverage based on your lifestyle